Bike Share Toronto: System expansion

 In 2020, due to the COVID-19 pandemic and consequential stay-at-home orders, ridership grew by 20%, with records being set for both the busiest day and the busiest weekend on the system.
 The number of people with annual memberships increased to 465,000 from 2019 to 2020, around double the previous figure.

-In 2021, ridership again grew by 20% to 3.5 million, with the TPA calling the growth “tremendous".
-On May 16th 2021, 27,000 riders were taken, setting a new one day ridership record.
+In 2021, ridership again grew by 20% to 3.5 million, with the TPA calling the growth "tremendous".
+On May 16, 2021, 27,000 riders were taken, setting a new one day ridership record.
 TPA also noted a large increase in the number of riders following the installation of bike lanes on Bloor Street.
-Toronto Bike Share began piloting a 45 minute membership, as well as developing a growth plan for future system expansion.
+Toronto Bike Share began piloting a 45-minute membership, as well as developing a growth plan for future system expansion.

-In 2022, TPA announced that work on a 4 year growth plan had begun, with objectives such as increasing the number of stations to 1,000, expanding the spread of the system across all 25 wards of Toronto, improve first and last mile connections and increase equitable access to the system.
-Initial expansion in 2022 would include 13 new stations as well as 225 new e-bikes & 100 regular bikes.
+In 2022, TPA announced that work on a 4-year growth plan had begun, with objectives such as increasing the number of stations to 1,000, the number of bikes to 10,000 (including 2500 e-bikes), expanding the spread of the system across all 25 wards of Toronto, and improving first and last mile connections and increase equitable access to the system.
+Initial expansion in 2022 included 13 new stations as well as 225 new e-bikes & 100 regular bikes.
+Overall, ridership grew by 31% in 2022, to 4.6 million.

+In 2023, 122 new stations were added, and ridership grew by 24% to 5.7 million.

+In 2024, 70 solar stations were added, along with 335 e-docks, for a total of 862 stations.

 Ridership

-Ridership numbers denote "trips" per year; one "trip" is usually between 1 and 30 minutes.
-The system's fee structure strongly encourages longer-distance commuters to split each journey into shorter "trips" of 30 minutes or less.
+Ridership is measured in the number of trips taken.
+A trip is counted whenever a bicycle is undocked and re-docked.
+Longer commutes may be counted as multiple trips, in part due to memberships encouraging shorter individual trips.

-Payment
+Payment and Pricing

-As of July 2021, there is a tiered system.
-Annual membership gives multiple station-to-station trips all year round.
-These trips have upper limit of 30 minute for $99 and 45 minutes for $115.
-There are also passes for unlimited 30 minute trips during a set duration.
-For 72 hours it is $15 and for 24-hour access it costs $7.
-A single one-way trip up to 30 minutes costs $3.25.

-For every trip exceeding 30 minutes (or 45 minutes with the Annual 45 membership), overage fees will accumulate at a rate of $4 for each (up to) 30 minutes of additional trip time.
-To avoid an overage charge, before the 30 minute (or 45 minute) trip is up, users can dock the bike and unlock another to continue riding.
+Payment can done via a payment kiosk installed at each station, by key card at each dock, through their mobile app, or through their mobile website.

+Riders who have no membership or pass must pay a $1 unlock fee.
+After which, they will be charged a fee based on duration of use.
+The fees are $0.12/min for a classic bicycle and $0.20/min for an e-bike.
+A 24-hour pass may also be purchased for $15, which allows for unlimited 90 minute rides on classic bikes.

+Annual memberships are also available.
+There are two tiers, the Annual 30 which allows for unlimited 30 minute trips at $105/year, and the Annual 45 which allows for unlimited 45 minute trips at $120/year.
+Both tiers only provide unlimited trips on classic bicycles, but halves the rates of e-bikes to $0.10/min.

+Exceeding the duration limit will incur overage fees.
+These fees are priced at the normal rates the riders pay for classic and e-bike usage.
+It is recommended that riders dock and undock another bike often to reset this duration.